The Office of Community Engagement provides multiple opportunities for students to seek funding which supports their work in community.

 Funded Local Internships offer students an opportunity to grow professionally and as active citizens while serving as capacity-building interns for local community organizations.
 Community organizations develop focused internships during fall, spring, and summer, and selected students receive a grant to complete the internships.

-Conference Funding offers financial support for students to attend conferences on topics related to community engagement, recognizing that addressing these topics in depth allows our leaders to develop and all students to be more effective and ethical in their work.
+Conference Funding allows students to attend conferences on topics related to community engagement, recognizing that addressing these topics in depth allows our leaders to develop and all students to be more effective and ethical in their work.